mccright/rrl/Books/README.md

 https://books.google.com/books?id=LKZPEAAAQBAJ&printsec=frontcover#v=onepage&q&f=false

 [Harvard Book Store](https://www.harvard.com/book/how_the_world_really_works/) review:
 >"An essential analysis of the modern science and technology that makes our twenty-first century lives possible--a scientist's investigation into what science really does, and does not, accomplish.
-We have never had so much information at our fingertips and yet most of us don’t know how the world really works.
+We have never had so much information at our fingertips and yet most of us don't know how the world really works.
 This book explains seven of the most fundamental realities governing our survival and prosperity."

 </details>